axadn/sf2converter/README.md

 Similar converters/webpack loaders/sf2 players exist, but they are missing vital features (like velocity layers).
 Or worse, they force users to pick from remotely-hosted sample packs.

+### Installation
+LAME must be installed and available on the PATH environment variable in order to render samples to MP3

 ### Known restrictions/limitations
    1. Only one sample is allowed per zone.
 If a left and a right channel are